-Do-it-yourself home security is worth taking on only if it's easy to set up.
+Do-it-yourself home security systems are worth taking on only if they're easy to set up.
 Swann suggests that's the case with its $249 smart home alarm system, which includes a hub, a camera, motion sensors and a siren.
 But we struggled to set up the Swann system and there are much more sophisticated setups available for not that much more money that won't leave you as confused after everything is up and running.

 The Swann smart home alarm system is effectively a bundle of the company's various security and smart home accessories.
 The package includes the Swann smart hub with built-in Zigbee compatibility, a 720p indoor security camera, two motion sensors and one entry sensor.